zachvalenta/jvns.ca/content/post/2017-07-05-linux-tracing-systems---how-they-fit-together.markdown

 Now that I know how everything fits together, I think I'll have a much easier time navigating the landscape of tracing frontends!

+ <small>thanks to Annie Cherkaev, Harold Treen, Iain McCoy, and David
+ Turner for reading a draft of this </small>